The interest is paid annually and will be credited to your account after close of business on 1 September.

 You may need to pay tax on any interest that exceeds your Personal Savings Allowance.
 For more information please visit HM Revenue & Customs (HMRC) website hmrc.gov.uk.

-Before you apply, please make sure you read the Summary Box, account terms and conditions, Savings Service Agreement and FSCS Information in full.
+Before you apply, please make sure you read the Summary Box, account terms and conditions, Savings General Terms and Conditions and FSCS Information in full.
 You can save or print a copy of the PDFs for future reference.
 These documents contain details of your agreement with us for this account and we will rely on them for our relationship with you.

 When you apply for an account with us, we’ll need to verify your identity and address.
 For details, check our verify your identity page.